Mary Black Family History

 Mary Black’s birth may have been in Dublin, but her roots through her father are in Rathlin, a remote island off the northernmost tip of county Antrim.
 Her Black name has been there for more than three hundred years, possibly longer.
 The other notable families on the island were the McCurdys and the English Gages who owned Rathlin but only stayed there for the birds.

 Rathlin was an important producer of kelp in the 18th century.
 But when that industry declined people started to leave.
 Margaret Black who married a McCurdy departed for Virginia in the 1760’s; while Neil Black who also married a McCurdy departed for Maine in the 1840’s.
-Black families who remained in Rathlin were recorded in the 1850’s at Ballygill and Kinramer on the northern tip of the island.

 Kevin and Patty Black

-Kevin Black was born on Rathlin island.
+Kevin Black was born on Rathlin island, the son of James and Theresa Black and one of nine children.
 Music had been in Kevin’s family and they had been in high demand for celebrations and ceilidhs on the island in the 1930’s and 1940’s.
-Kevin then moved away to the glens of Antrim to work in the building industry.
-After he lost his job there he moved to Dublin to get work as a plasterer.

 In Dublin he met Patty Daly, working at that time as a factory girl.
 She had a passion for music and dancing and would often frequent the music halls and theaters of old Dublin.
 She and Kevin hit it off and they married in 1949.
-In his spare time from plastering, Kevin would play the fiddle while his wife sang at local dance halls in Dublin.
-That was where Mary and her siblings got their musical upbringing.

 A Visit to Rathlin Island

-Mary Black’s grandmother was still living in Rathlin when Mary was growing up in her working class area of Dublin.
+Mary Black’s grandmother Tessie was still living in Rathlin when Mary was growing up in her working class area of Dublin.
 She remarked: “I even believed that we belonged to the privileged class as we went to visit our grandmother’s farm every summer knowing that most kids in Dublin had never seen a cow.”

 About Rathlin her sister Frances recalled: